AutodeskAILab/Fusion360GalleryDataset/tools/recompiler/README.md

 ## FreeCAD excecutor
 [FreeCAD](https://github.com/FreeCAD/FreeCAD) is an open source CAD software.
 It can be used as a python package as well for geometric computation.
-The FreeCAD excecutor converts the actions to the format freecad can run with, and calls FreeCAD API to rebuild the model in FreeCAD.
+The FreeCAD excecutor converts the actions to the format FreeCAD can run with, and calls FreeCAD API to rebuild the model in FreeCAD.
 Example code can be found [here](./test_recompiler/test_recompiler_freecad.py).

 #### Note:
 - To run FreeCAD as a python module, it has to run with the python version compatible with FreeCAD.
 (The python version used for its build)
-- The path to FreeCAD.so or FreeCAD.dll file need to be added to `sys.path`
+- The path to `FreeCAD.so` or `FreeCAD.dll` file need to be added to `sys.path`

 #### Features to be implemented
 - [ ] Expand support to other curve types other than Line3D